tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ### Limitations

-There are cases however that currently complex to partitionable with a single sql expression due to limitations with the grouping clause.
-For example what is we wanted to make availability zones a component of our group partitions?
+There are cases however that are currently complex to partition with a single select statement due to limitations with the grouping clause.
+For example what if we wanted to make availability zones a component of our group partitions?

 How would we structure such a query?